Bob Colacello

 in conversation with Emmanuel Olunkwa

-Bob Colacello is easily the most engaging storyteller I have ever met.
-He served as the editor in chief of Andy Warhol’s famed Interview Magazine from 1971 to 1983.
-He has authored books and biographies such as Holy Terror: Andy Warhol Close-Up (1990) and Ronnie & Nancy: Their Path to the White House (2001), and the book of photography, It Just Happened: Photographs by Bob Colacello 1976-1982 (2021).
-Directly following his 12-year tenure at Interview, Colacello began writing for Vanity Fair, for whom he has contributed intimate profiles on cultural luminaries spanning from Estée Lauder, Naomi Campbell, and Prince Charles.
+Bob Colacello is an American writer.
+He began his career at The Village Voice before joining Andy Warhol’s Interview, which he edited for twelve years from 1971 to 1983.
+He is easily the most engaging storyteller I have ever met.
+Colacello is the author of Holy Terror: Andy Warhol Close-Up (1990), Ronnie & Nancy: Their Path to the White House (2001), and the photography book It Just Happened: Photographs by Bob Colacello 1976–1982 (2021).
+Directly following his tenure at Interview, he became a special correspondent for Vanity Fair, contributing intimate profiles of cultural luminaries including Estée Lauder, Naomi Campbell, and Prince Charles.

-He could easily describe a trip walking to the bank down the street, journeying to Southampton, New York, or recounting nights out with dear friends all while having you hang onto his every single word.
-His observations are sharp, analysis cunning, and character assessments could put anyone in their grave.
-I wanted to talk to Bob because he’s lived these stories that created the standards for culture and nightlife of who you’re meant to invite to the party, how you dress and dance the night away, and most importantly, when to leave.
-He’s one of the few who can recount exactly what took place without losing rhythm and key.
-Colacello’s position as a cultural historian, photographer, and ubiquitous New York social figure is not so far off from his parents’ early expectations for a career in diplomacy—Colacello’s life spins a live thread across storied figures in American art, politics, and culture, illuminating the machinations of history’s unfolding.
+He can turn a walk to the bank into a gripping scene, a trip to Southampton into a social history, and a night out with friends into a perfectly timed, detail-rich performance.
+His observations are sharp, his analysis cunning, and his character assessments could put anyone in their grave.
+I wanted to speak with him because he has lived the very stories that set the standards for culture and nightlife—who to invite, what to wear, how to dance, and, most importantly, when to leave.
+He is one of the rare few who can recount exactly what took place without losing rhythm or key.
+Colacello’s position as a cultural historian, photographer, and ubiquitous New York social figure is not so far from his parents’ early expectation that he would become a diplomat; his life threads through American art, politics, and culture, illuminating the machinations of history as it unfolds.
 This conversation took place in August 2022 at Bar Pitti.

 BC